 - Click the Add Sharepoint button.

-Many OneNote notebooks, and the associated items such as Notebook packages, may not transfer from Sharepoint due to the facts that they are highly dependent on the ecosystem in which they were created, and they do not always have well defined properties as files.
-If they do transfer, they may not open in the same state as on the source, for reasons independent of CFP.
-Please make other provisions to transfer these items.
+CFP cannot export OneNote files from Microsoft.
+Many OneNote notebooks, and the associated items such as Notebook packages, are highly dependent on the ecosystem in which they were created, and they do not always have well-defined properties as files.
+Even if transferred, they likely will not open in the same state as on the source, for reasons independent of CFP.
+CFP does not support transferring Notebooks; please make other provisions to transfer these items.

 SUPPORTED POP: Windows.